wellango/wellango.github.io/_drafts/cp.md

 The economist Paul Krugman did an [analysis](https://www.nytimes.com/2023/07/24/opinion/new-york-congestion-charge.html) of congestion pricing and concluded New Jersey’s lawsuit is “an act of vehicular NIMBYism.”
 Governor Murphy of New Jersey [responsed](https://www.nytimes.com/2023/08/03/opinion/letters/congestion-pricing-new-york-new-jersey.html) to Krugman stating that congestion pricing would “increase congestion near the George Washington Bridge.”

+The US Department of Transportation's [Environmental Assessment](https://new.mta.info/document/111101) (EA) on congestion pricing forecasts a marginal increase of less than 0.2% in vehicle miles traveled within New Jersey resulting from its implementation.

+The extensive 958-page EA projects a daily vehicle increase of 5,000 to 12,500 in Bergen County near the George Washington Bridge, roughly a 5% uptick from 2019.
+Encouragingly, the EA concludes that this would not adversely impact air quality or traffic conditions.

 How many New Jerseyans work in New York City?